Double Dragon Head Silver Cuff Bracelet — 80g .925 with Ruby Eyes

 You Might Also Want

-For dragon detail on a chain bracelet instead of a cuff, the Japanese Dragon Sterling Silver Bracelet has a fully sculpted dragon wrapping linked segments.
-Different feel on the wrist.
+Prefer a flexible chain over a rigid bangle?
+The Japanese Dragon Sterling Silver Bracelet wraps a fully sculpted dragon around linked segments.

-For chains, cuffs, and leather wrist pieces — see biker bracelets in solid .925 silver.
+For more chains, cuffs, and leather wrist pieces, see biker bracelets in solid .925 silver.